sialcasa/jfx-mvvm/README.md

 jfx-mvvm
 ========

 An example how to implement a small project with the MVVM pattern.
+Guice is used in addition to provide a more simple architecture.

 **This project is not licenced.
 I'm developing a complete Application Framework to implement MVVM with JavaFX which is going to be released as open source.**